jupyterlab/jupyter-ai/README.md

 * A native chat UI in JupyterLab that enables you to work with generative AI as a conversational assistant.
 * Support for a wide range of generative model providers, including AI21, Anthropic, AWS, Cohere, Gemini, Hugging Face, MistralAI, NVIDIA, and OpenAI.
-* Local model support through GPT4All, enabling use of generative AI models on consumer grade machines with ease and privacy.
+* Local model support through GPT4All and Ollama, enabling use of generative AI models on consumer grade machines with ease and privacy.

 Documentation is available on [ReadTheDocs](https://jupyter-ai.readthedocs.io/en/latest/).